Members Activity Guide

 VOC also recommends that all members carry easily accessible emergency contact information for use in case of emergency.

-Participants must pre-register for an event by email with the leader listed on the online calendar.
+Participants do not need to pre-register for an event UNLESS otherwise indicated on the calendar.
 This should occur no later than 7pm, two evenings before the event, or as noted on the calendar.
 Please notify the leader if you must cancel.

 The leader will state on the online calendar whether to meet in the regular meeting place, or at the trail head, or starting point for the cycling.
 Directions will usually be provided.